 It is important to consider the implications of the proposals upon the highway network from the perspective of access, safety and traffic capacity.
 In this instance, the proposals have been discussed with the Highway Authority prior to the submission of the application.
-Whilst the application would result in the removal of parking spaces currently provided within the Viking House building, the Highway Authority has historically not requested parking needs to be provided as part of student residential schemes.
+Whilst the application would result in the removal of parking spaces currently provided to the rear of Nos.
+100-104 Newland, the Highway Authority has historically not requested parking needs to be provided as part of student residential schemes.
 In this instance, given the proximity of the development to the University of Lincoln and the city centre, it is ideally located adjacent to Newland to be accessible on foot and by bicycle.
 Meanwhile, in terms of student arrivals, the building can also be reached conveniently by public transport as it is not far from the bus and railway stations and there are public car parks nearby.

-In terms of the immediate impacts of the proposals upon the highway, officers are satisfied that it would be possible to provide access for refuse collections in a safe and convenient manner and this matter could be addressed by planning conditions.
-In addition, it is also important to note that the proposals would result in a positive impact upon highway safety as the vehicular access/egress to the Newland frontage would be closed off as part of the proposals as it would be blocked by the new entrance building.
+In terms of the immediate impacts of the proposals upon the highway, officers are satisfied that it would be possible to provide safe and secure access for refuse collections through the One The Brayford car park to the south of the site, which can be controlled by planning condition.
+In addition, it is also important to note that the proposals would result in a positive impact upon highway safety as the vehicular access/egress to the Carholme Road frontage would be closed off as part of the proposals as it would be blocked by the extension to the rear of Nos.
+100-104 Newland.